YES… But Why…?

-Australian population has fallen by 4,200 people last year… for the first time in 100 years… Does this mean when the borders open there will be a need for an influx of international qualified people?
+Australian population has fallen by 4,200 people last year… for the first time in 100 years… Does this mean now the borders are open there will be a need for an influx of qualified internationals?

 Net overseas migration took about a decade to recover after the recession of the early 1990s.